pmitros/cpsd-lottery/docs/schools/amigos.md

 ## General

 Amigos is a K-8 school based on a two-way Spanish immersion program.
 The school tends to be oversubscribed.
-We have not yet found an Amigos parent to interview.
+We have not yet interviewed an MLK parent.

 ### What's to like?

-* High test scores
+* Top test scores in the district
 * Two-way language immersion

 ### What's not to like?